harness/harness-migrate/cmd/bitbucket/README.md

 ## Troubleshooting
 ### General
+#### Missing tasks or comments on the pull requests
+Please make sure to `Finish Review` on open pull requests before starting the export.
+Pending comments and task will not be exported.

 #### Export fails due to reach the Bitbucket rate limit
 If project export fails due to reaching the Bitbucket API rate limit, you could wait for an hour and re-run the migrator or exclude exporting metadata (options available are `--no-pr, --no-comment, --no-webhook, and --no-rule`)